One of my best friends had a baby recently and she asked me what I think about using coconut oil for your baby.

 I explain here how to choose the best virgin coconut oil.

-While coconut oil is very gentle and suitable for sensitive baby skin, always try it out first to be on the safe side.
+Although coconut oil is very gentle and suitable for sensitive baby skin, always try it out first to be on the safe side.
 Test it on a small part of your baby’s skin to see how it reacts.

 1. Body lotion